 Do you think partying is a waste of time?
-Not only are wasting hours in clubs, lounges and bars… you’re spending a ton of cash on alcohol, right?
+Not only are you wasting hours in clubs, lounges and bars, you’re spending a ton of cash on alcohol, right?

 I hate to burst your bubble, but partying isn’t a waste of time.
-Although you are spending 10 bucks for every drink you buy or $500 per bottle, there is a huge ROI.
-So instead of sitting at home every Friday and Saturday night, you should be hitting the clubs and partying.
+Whether you are spending 10 bucks for every drink you buy or $500 per bottle, there is a huge ROI.
+So, instead of sitting at home every Friday and Saturday night, you should be hitting the clubs and partying.
 Here’s why:

 You never know whom you’ll run into

-But 10% of the time, you’ll end up running into successful people who are either entrepreneurs or career focused.
-Partying isn’t cheap and if you want to go out and have a good time, it costs money.
-So there is a good chance that others you encounter while partying are doing all right financially.
+But 10% of the time, you’ll end up running into successful people who are either entrepreneurs or those with a strong career focus.
+Partying isn’t cheap, and if you want to go out and have a good time, it costs money.
+So, there is a good chance that others you encounter while partying are doing all right financially.